scoobie/Elicitation_Requirements/README.md

 Please read the attached PDF Exercise3 simulate a brainstorming workshop.<br />

 <h3>Tools</h3>
-Here bellow i am sending you some links for tools that can be used for elicitation techniques
+Here bellow i am sending you some links for tools that can be used for elicitation techniques<br />
-    d
+*jjjjj*